IbcAlpha/IBC/README.md

 Please provide as much evidence as you can, especially the versions of IBController and TWS/Gateway you're using and a full description of the incorrect behaviour you're seeing.

+Note that IBController creates a log file that records a lot of useful information that can be very helpful in diagnosing users' problems.
+The location of this log file is prominently displayed in the window that appears when you run IBController.
+It is helpful to attach this log file to any problem reports.

 Contributing
 ------------